Communication with Parents/Carers

 At these times parents/carers may come back into school with their child at the end of the day, to have a look at their books and work on display in the classroom.
 These are informal sessions and no appointments are necessary.

 The school is opened up for parents/carers to visit the classes and celebrate the children’s learning through the year.

-On most Mondays parents/carers are invited to come in at 2.55pm to read with their child in the classroom.
-We invite red and yellow team parents/carers in one week, then blue and green in the next.
-The dates for each team are included in the Newsline at the start of each term.
+On most Mondays parents/carers are invited to come in at 2.50pm to read with their child in the classroom.

 KEEPING IN TOUCH WITH TEACHERS

 We greatly value the positive relationships and good communication that we have with parents/carers on a day to day basis.
 We don’t expect parents/carers to wait for a whole term for each opportunity to meet the teacher!
-Staff are in the playground every morning, so if there is brief information to share or there are quick queries, it is usually possible to speak to the teacher then.
+If there is brief information to share or there are quick queries, it is usually possible to speak to the teacher in the morning.
 If possible, it is normally better to speak to the teacher after school, as they don’t have to rush off to class and they can give a little more time.
 If parents/carers need a longer meeting, staff will make an appointment as soon as they possibly can.
 Parents/carers should not worry if they are not able to make it to the school, as they may telephone the office and a message will be passed to the teacher, who will call back as soon as possible.
 It is always best to initially contact class teachers about any worries, as they are the people who work most closely with the children.

 CONTACTING THE HEADTEACHER